anonymous2738/AddiVortesAlgorithm/README.md

 nu- Degrees of freedom for error variance prior.

 q- The quantile of the prior that the rough estimate of σ is placed at.
-The closer the quantile is to 1, the more aggresive the fit will be as you are putting more prior weight on error standard deviations (σ) less than the rough estimate.
+The closer the quantile is to 1, the more aggressive the fit will be as you are putting more prior weight on error standard deviations (σ) less than the rough estimate.

 k- Number of prior standard deviations E(Y∣x)=f(x) is away from +/-.5.
 The response (y) is internally scaled to range from -.5 to .5.